carthage-software/cel-php/SECURITY.md

 # Security

-If you discover a security vulnerability within Mago, please send an e-mail to our Security Team via [security@carthage.software](mailto://security@carthage.software).
+If you discover a security vulnerability within Cel-PHP, please send an e-mail to our Security Team via [security@carthage.software](mailto://security@carthage.software).

 Please withhold public disclosure until after we have addressed the vulnerability.